cristopher1/generator-esmodules-generator/README.md

 - Prettier: `.prettierignore` (the files and directories ignored by prettier) and `.prettierrc.json` (configuration used by prettier).
 - Babel: `babel.config.json` (configuration used by babel):

-  - The `env.buildCommonjs` contains the configuration used to transpile the source code to es5.

   - The `env.buildESmodules` contains the configuration used to transpile the source code to es6.

 - Commitlint: `commitlint.config.js` (configuration used by commitlint).